tedneward/Azgaarnoth/Classes/Cleric/Abandoned.md

 ```
 def level1(npc):
-    npc.traits.append("***Empty Soul.*** henever you are healed, you are healed for the maximum amount of hit points possible from the source of healing.")
+    npc.traits.append("***Empty Soul.*** Whenever you are healed, you are healed for the maximum amount of hit points possible from the source of healing.")
 ```

 ## Channel Divinity: Healing Pool